snowdogg/WordPressCloudFormation/README.md

-CloudFormation Template to launch a functional Wordpress server
+CloudFormation Template to launch a Wordpress server

 Created By Andreas Cary